 The language of instruction for this program is usually German.
 This means that most of the modules are offered in German.
 Some courses may, however, be taught in English.
 The language of instruction for each module is detailed in the module overview.
 To learn more about the language of instruction for each module, contact the departmental student academic advisor of this program.

-Specifically, graduates of the bachelor's program in Bioeconomics acquire the following skills and abilities:
+Specifically, graduates of the bachelor's degree program in bioeconomics acquire the following knowledge, skills and competencies:

-- They understand business and economic processes and are familiar with models and methods for evaluating the effects of bio-based innovations on industry, the economy and society.
+- they understand economic processes and know models and methods to evaluate the effects of bio-based innovations on companies, the national economy and society;

-- They understand environmental and resource economic issues and are familiar with methods and procedures for evaluating them in industry, national economies and society and integrating them into decision-making.
+- they understand environmental and resource economic issues and know methods and approaches to evaluate them in companies, national economy and society and to integrate them in decision making;

-- They master mathematical and scientific methods in order to abstract and analyze problems in their basic structure.
+- they master mathematical and scientific methods to abstract and analyze problems in their basic structure;

-- They have basic knowledge of the natural sciences and engineering, are familiar with methods of analysis, modeling, simulation and design, and are able to apply these.
+- they have basic knowledge of natural sciences and engineering and know methods for analysis, modeling, simulation as well as design and are able to apply them to concrete problems;

-- They are able to identify and manage inter- and transdisciplinary problems taking into account business, economic and scientific contexts.
+- they are able to recognize inter- and transdisciplinary problems and to structure them taking into account the operational, economic as well as scientific framework conditions;

-- They are able to independently acquire new knowledge in relevant fields.
+- they are able to independently acquire new knowledge from the relevant subject areas;

-- They have become acquainted with selected fields of technology and are thus able to bridge the gap between basic natural and engineering sciences and economic applications.
+- hey have become acquainted with selected fields of technology and are thus able to bridge the gap between scientific and engineering fundamentals and economic policy recommendations;

-- They have acquired non-technical qualifications by way of example and are, thus, sensitized to the non-technical requirements of professional activity, particularly as regards political processes.
+- they have acquired exemplary extracurricular qualifications and are thus sensitized to the non-technical requirements of a professional activity, especially in the area of political processes;